$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: Introduction

 In what follows we will briefly describe our setting and state the main result of this paper.

 The groups treated in this paper are of the form $\mathbb{G}_{n+1}=(\mathbb{R}^{n+1},\circ)$, $n\geq 3$, where $\circ$ stands for the composition law

-These groups are stratified Lie groups with a filiform Lie algebra, and in particular in the case $n=4$ we recover the so called {\it Engel} group.
+These groups are stratified Lie groups with a filiform Lie algebra, and, observe, in the case $n=3$ we recover the so called {\it Engel} group.
 We now consider the homogeneous (quasi-) norm $\tilde{N}$ on $\mathbb{G}_{n+1}$

 where $\|x\|^n:=\sum_{j=2}^{n}\left( \aj\right)^{\fr}$, and define on $\mathbb{G}_{n+1}$ the probability measure

 where $Z$ is a normalization constant.

 The difficulty when dealing with general groups with our approach is to find an explicit homogeneous norm satisfying suitable bounds; see Lemma \ref{lemma.N,carnot} and the proof of Theorem \ref{Theorem 4.2} for the specific bounds needed.
 The necessity of these bounds motivates the choice of our setting, namely the one of Carnot groups with a filiform Lie algebra.
 One might conjecture that the Kaplan norm could be such a choice, however its explicit formula is not at our disposal for groups other than the H-type groups.
 Under these motivating aspects, we chose to work in the setting of Carnot groups with a filiform Lie algebra, where the composition's law- and thus the associated vector fields'- formula allows for a quite natural choice of a homogeneous norm with the desired properties.